 Some Helpful Insight To Understanding How Not To Be Liable

-If influencer marketing wasn’t already confusing enough, the FTC decided to make it even more confusing by releasing different regulations to better crack down on deceptive practices - and basically make sure consumers know they are being advertised to.
+If influencer marketing wasn’t already confusing enough, brands need to be aware that the FTC has actual regulations to crackdown on deceptive practices - and make sure consumers know they are being advertised to.
 In recent months, due to the massive influx of brands that have been hopping on the influencer bandwagon, the FTC has been taking this issue even more seriously.

 Be Direct With Your Hashtags